pc-consulting/ports/README.md

 - finance/py-tryton*
     - General observations, unless noted more specifically below:
         - (Relatively naively) created with the help of pytoport, with obvious required amendments.
         - OpenBSD and netbsd (used to) have the port in the devel category, pytoport suggested the same.
-I currently do not see a use beyond tryton itself and hence decided to put it in finance. => TBC
+I currently do not see a use beyond tryton itself and hence decided to put it in finance.
         - portlint passes
         - Otherwise untested
+        - Distfiles go to DIST_SUBDIR=Tryton
     - finance/py-tryton
         - Desktop client of the Tryton business suite
     - finance/py-trytond